 General Federal Regulations

-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards – 2 C.F.R.
-Parts 200, 1201
+Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards – 2 CFR Parts 200, 1201

-Non-procurement Suspension and Debarment – 2 C.F.R.
-Parts 180, 1200
+Non-procurement Suspension and Debarment – 2 CFR Parts 180, 1200

-Investigative and Enforcement Procedures – 14 C.F.R.
-Part 13
+Investigative and Enforcement Procedures – 14 CFR Part 13

-Procedures for predetermination of wage rates – 29 C.F.R.
-Part 1
+Procedures for predetermination of wage rates – 29 CFR Part 1

-Contractors and subcontractors on public building or public work financed in whole or part by loans or grants from the United States – 29 C.F.R.
-Part 3
+Contractors and subcontractors on public building or public work financed in whole or part by loans or grants from the United States – 29 CFR Part 3

-Labor standards provisions applicable to contracts governing federally financed and assisted construction (also labor standards provisions applicable to non-construction contracts subject to the Contract Work Hours and Safety Standards Act) – 29 C.F.R.
-Part 5
+Labor standards provisions applicable to contracts governing federally financed and assisted construction (also labor standards provisions applicable to non-construction contracts subject to the Contract Work Hours and Safety Standards Act) – 29 CFR Part 5

-Office of Federal Contract Compliance Programs, Equal Employment Opportunity, Department of Labor (Federal and federally assisted contracting requirements) – 41 C.F.R.
-Parts 60 et seq.
+Office of Federal Contract Compliance Programs, Equal Employment Opportunity, Department of Labor (Federal and federally assisted contracting requirements) – 41 CFR Parts 60 et seq.

-New Restrictions on Lobbying – 49 C.F.R.
-Part 20
+New Restrictions on Lobbying – 49 CFR Part 20

-Nondiscrimination in Federally Assisted Programs of the Department of Transportation –Effectuation of Title VI of the Civil Rights Act of 1964 – 49 C.F.R.
-Part 21
+Nondiscrimination in Federally Assisted Programs of the Department of Transportation –Effectuation of Title VI of the Civil Rights Act of 1964 – 49 CFR Part 21, including any amendments thereto

-Uniform relocation assistance and real property acquisition for Federal and Federally assisted programs – 49 C.F.R.
-Part 24
+Uniform relocation assistance and real property acquisition for Federal and Federally assisted programs – 49 CFR Part 24

-Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance – 49 C.F.R.
-Part 25
+Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance – 49 CFR Part 25

-Nondiscrimination on the Basis of Handicap in Programs and Activities Receiving or Benefiting from Federal Financial Assistance – 49 C.F.R.
-Part 27
+Nondiscrimination on the Basis of Handicap in Programs and Activities Receiving or Benefiting from Federal Financial Assistance – 49 CFR Part 27

-DOT’s implementation of DOJ’s ADA Title II regulations compliance procedures for all programs, services, and regulatory activities relating to transportation under 28 C.F.R.
-Part 35
+DOT’s implementation of DOJ’s ADA Title II regulations compliance procedures for all programs, services, and regulatory activities relating to transportation under 28 CFR Part 35

-Enforcement of Nondiscrimination on the Basis of Handicap in Programs or Activities Conducted by the Department of Transportation – 49 C.F.R.
-Part 28
+Enforcement of Nondiscrimination on the Basis of Handicap in Programs or Activities Conducted by the Department of Transportation – 49 CFR Part 28

-Denial of public works contracts to suppliers of goods and services of countries that deny procurement market access to U.S. contractors – 49 C.F.R.
-Part 30
+Denial of public works contracts to suppliers of goods and services of countries that deny procurement market access to U.S. contractors – 49 CFR Part 30

-Governmentwide Requirements for Drug-Free Workplace (Financial Assistance) – 49 C.F.R.
-Part 32
+Governmentwide Requirements for Drug-Free Workplace (Financial Assistance) – 49 CFR Part 32

-DOT’s implementing ADA regulations for transit services and transit vehicles, including the DOT’s standards for accessible transportation facilities in Part 37, Appendix A – 49 C.F.R.
-Parts 37 and 38
+DOT’s implementing ADA regulations for transit services and transit vehicles, including the DOT’s standards for accessible transportation facilities in Part 37, Appendix A – 49 CFR Parts 37 and 38

-Environmental Impact and Related Procedures – 23 C.F.R.
-Part 771
+Environmental Impact and Related Procedures – 23 CFR Part 771

-Procedures Implementing Section 4(f) of the Department of Transportation Act – 23 C.F.R.
-Part 774
+Procedures Implementing Section 4(f) of the Department of Transportation Act – 23 CFR Part 774

 Specific assurances required to be included in the Agreement by any of the above laws, regulations, or circulars are hereby incorporated by reference into this Agreement.